 Exposure Scenarios and the Chemical Safety Report

-Course coordinator:Alex PaulPrincipal: Chemical Regulatory Services, Yordas Group
+Course coordinator:Alex PaulPrincipal: Chemical Regulatory Services, Yordas Group, UK

 - General Introduction to Risk Assessment and how it can be applied to the use of substances

 - How hazard assessment of a substance is done under REACH